Development Code Update

 Other Rules

-Section 18, Article VII of the Development Code outlines the allowed number, size, height, and other restrictions for the construction and maintenance of attached, freestanding, electronic, and temporary signs on private property.
+Chapter 18, Article 11 of the Development Code outlines the allowed number, size, height, and other restrictions for the construction and maintenance of attached, freestanding, electronic, and temporary signs on private property.
 Visit our Sign Code and Permit Requirements page for more details.

-Temporary Use Permits allow applicants to hold a temporary event in accordance with Division 11 of the Thornton City Code.
-Temporary Use Permits are reviewed by Planning and Zoning and are approved for a period of a year, or for the date range requested, whichever is shorter.
+Temporary Use Permits allow applicants to hold a temporary event in accordance with Chapter 18, Article 4, Division 11 of the Thornton City Code.
+Temporary Use Permits are reviewed by Planning and are approved for a specified length of time, subject to certain conditions and regulations.

 Apply for a Temporary Use Permit using City View Portal(opens in new window).
 For assistance on applying, please review the PortalHelp Article on Temporary Use Permits.